 For a national overview of these problems see out Monopoly Politics 2016 fact sheet.

-The introduction to Monopoly Politics 2016 can be downloaded here.
+Monopoly Politics 2016 can be downloaded here.

 Our interactive spreadsheet is available here.

 Since 1997, FairVote has released projections for U.S. House elections using a model that relies only on previous election results.
 These projections have been remarkably accurate.
 Months before the 2014 election, we projected outcomes in 368 U.S. House races, and were correct in 367.
 Two days after the 2014 election, we made projections for 373 2016 U.S. House races, and expect a similar level of success.